emenems/mGlobe/USER_MANUAL/mGlobe_user_guide.md

 The MERRA(1) is offline since end of February 2016.
 Support for MERRA2 model will be added "soon".
 To compute MERRA(1) atmospheric effect, check previous version/commits of *mGlobe*

 #### Example: download the ERA Interim temperature
-This example shows how to download and store the ERA Interim temperature data required for the computation of the atmospheric effect.

-**Pressure level:** First go to [ERA dataset](http://apps.ecmwf.int/datasets/data/interim-full-daily/?levtype=pl) and Login/register.
-It is highly recommended to download the data using [Python script](https://software.ecmwf.int/wiki/display/WEBAPI/Access+ECMWF+Public+Datasets).
-Otherwise download manually:
+The easiest way to download the data directly to required format is to (modify and) use the `EXAMPLES/Scripts/era_interim/download_era_atmo_data.py` [Python script](https://software.ecmwf.int/wiki/display/WEBAPI/Access+ECMWF+Public+Datasets).
+Downloading requires Login/registation, see [ERA dataset](http://apps.ecmwf.int/datasets/data/interim-full-daily/?levtype=pl).

+Unfortunately, after recent ERA dataset update, manual downloading is possible for one month only.
+Just for clarity, the Python scripts will do this:
+* Go through all required parameters
-* Select the 2012 year (all months)
+* Select the a year
-* Select time 12:00:00
+* Select all hours
-* Temperature parameter (all levels, i.e. 1000 to 1 hPa)
-* Press Retrieve NetCDF.
-    * Ensure that the Area is set to ’Default (as archived)’, i.e. global coverage and the Grid is equal 0.75x0.75.
+* Set global coverage and the Grid  (0.75x0.75)
-    * Press Retrieve now.
-* Save the file respecting the prescribed suffix, e.g. `ERA_GEOPOT_24hStep_12_2012.nc`, to your folder with the temperature data.

-To download the **surface temperature** go to [ERA dataset](http://apps.ecmwf.int/datasets/data/interim-full-daily/?levtype=sfc).
-* Select the whole year (2012)
-* Select all time check-boxes (0,6,12,18)
-* Step 0
-* Then select following parameters:
-    * 2 metre temperature,
-    * 2 metre dewpoint temperature and
-    * Surface pressure.
-* Press Retrieve NetCDF as in the case of the pressure level data.
-* Save the file respecting the prescribed suffix, e.g. `ERA_SP_2T_2D_ALLh_06hStep_D_2012.nc`, to your folder with the surface data.
+* Save the file respecting the prescribed suffix, e.g. `ERA_GEOPOT_24hStep_12_2012.nc` or `ERA_SP_2T_2D_ALLh_06hStep_D_2012.nc`, to your folder

 #### Example: compute the Atmospheric effect
 This example shows how to compute the atmospheric effect for Vienna (2012) using ERA Interim model.
 It is advisable to use ERA model instead of MERRA as better results were achieved using ERA and the data files are provided in more consistent way.